-As part of our Mission Action Plan, this project will replace internal light fittings in St Peter’s with LED lighting units, and adapt the current lighting system to enhance use as a community space and venue; making St. Peter’s a welcoming hub for the existing range of community groups that use the space and to assist in our stated aim of widening access to and participation by those sections of the community that are currently underrepresented in the use of the building.
+As part of our Mission Action Plan, this project replaced internal light fittings in St Peter’s with LED lighting units, and adapted the current lighting system to enhance use as a community space and venue; making St. Peter’s a welcoming hub for the existing range of community groups that use the space and to assist in our stated aim of widening access to and participation by those sections of the community that are currently underrepresented in the use of the building.

-The current lighting system was installed in 1986, and the fittings are failing, and the lamps required are incredibly energy intensive.
-Replacement would allow us to:
+The old lighting system was installed in 1986, and the fittings were failing.
+The lamps were incredibly energy intensive.
+The replacement has allowed us to:

 dramatically reduce our carbon and environmental footprint.

 replace the expired lighting system

 move ahead with plans to develop St Peter’s as a venue for music and the arts – concerts, recitals, community choirs, art exhibitions, and use by local schools